-IESO is undergoing a review of its market rules.
-IESO's Market Renewal Program is aimed at, among other things, developing an incremental capacity market, a day ahead market, and introducing locational marginal pricing.
-The IESO is continuing to consult on changes to the energy market that are expected to be implemented in early 2025.
-To address a capacity gap set to emerge in the mid-2020s, the IESO acquired 880 MW of energy storage capacity and more than 300 MW of non-storage resources pursuant to the 2023 expedited procurement known as E-LT1, and continues to actively procure generation and storage capacity, including through the 2024 procurement known as LT1, which is seeking 1,600 MW of energy storage and approximately 900 MW of non-storage resources and future procurements which are expected to seek approximately 5,000 MW of generation capacity.
+IESO is in the process of implementing the Market Renewal Program, which includes, among other things, an incremental capacity market, a day ahead market, and locational marginal pricing.
+To address a capacity gap set to emerge in the mid to late 2020s, the IESO acquired 2,600 MW of energy storage capacity and more than 700 MW of non-storage resources pursuant to the 2023 expedited procurement known as E-LT1 and the 2024 procurement known as LT1.
+The IESO continues to actively procure generation and capacity (including energy storage), including through the 2025 procurement known as LT2 (Window 1), which is seeking up to 600 MW of capacity resources (including energy storage) and 3,000 GWh per year of generation.